ShinyaFukuiSF/Habituation-for-COVID-19-Info/README.md

 ## Data
 ### Some of the data are available through the external websites.
 - The daily human mobility data for each prefecture are obtained from Google’s COVID-19 Community Mobility Reports [Google's page](https://www.google.com/covid19/mobility/).
-- The daily data on COVID-19 vaccination of each prefecture are obtained from the number of COVID-19 vaccines administered by the Ministry of Health, Labour and Welfare (MHLW) (page is in Japanese, file is in JSON format (NDJSON)) [MHLW's page](https://www.mhlw.go.jp/stf/seisakunitsuite/bunya/kenkou_iryou/kenkou/kekkaku-kansenshou/yobou-sesshu/syukeihou_00002.html).
+- The daily data on COVID-19 vaccination of each prefecture are obtained from the number of COVID-19 vaccines administered by the Ministry of Health, Labour and Welfare (MHLW) (page is in Japanese; file is in JSON format (NDJSON)) [MHLW's page](https://www.mhlw.go.jp/stf/seisakunitsuite/bunya/kenkou_iryou/kenkou/kekkaku-kansenshou/yobou-sesshu/syukeihou_00002.html).

 ## Copyright of Third Parties
 -	The daily human mobility data for each prefecture are obtained from Google’s COVID-19 Community Mobility Reports [Google’s page](https://www.google.com/covid19/mobility/).